google/site-kit-wp/README.md

 # Site Kit by Google

-Site Kit is a one-stop solution for WordPress users to use everything Google has to offer to make them successful on the web.
+Site Kit is a one-stop soluxxxxtion for WordPress users to use everything Google has to offer to make them successful on the web.

 Learn more: [https://sitekit.withgoogle.com](https://sitekit.withgoogle.com)